 We have a net ownership interest of 30 per cent in the Fort Saskatchewan facility.
-See "Business of TransAlta - Non-Controlling Interests."
+See the "Business of TransAlta - Non-Controlling Interests" section of this AIF.
 The 118 MW natural gas-fired combined-cycle cogeneration Fort Saskatchewan facility is owned by TA Cogen and Prairie Boys Capital Corporation.
-During the fourth quarter of 2017, we entered into a long-term contract for the Fort Saskatchewan facility providing for the delivery of energy and steam to the customer.
-The contract has an initial 10-year term, which began on Jan.
+During the fourth quarter of 2017, we extended the long-term contract for the Fort Saskatchewan facility providing for the delivery of energy and steam to the customer, Dow Chemical.
+The contract extension has an initial 10-year term, which began on Jan.
 1, 2020, with the option for two five-year extensions.
 The contract allows our customer to continue to benefit from the operational flexibility of the facility.